Scottie Scheffler rallies from 4 shots down and wins BMW Championship for 5th victory of the year

-OWINGS MILLS, Md.
-(AP) — Scottie Scheffler erased a four-shot deficit in five holes and then delivered a haymaker on the daunting par-3 17th by chipping in from 82 feet for birdie that carried him to victory Sunday in the BMW Championship for his fifth PGA Tour title of the year.
+“I knew it was just going to be really fast, and do my best to get it down there and give myself a good look for par,” he said.
+"When it came out, it came out how we wanted to and then it started breaking and it started looking better and better.

+“And yeah, it was definitely nice to see that one go in.”

-Scheffler closed with a 3-under 67 for a two-shot victory and became the first player since Tiger Woods (2006-07) to win at least five times on the PGA Tour in consecutive years.
+Scheffler closed with a 3-under 67 for a two-shot victory and became the first player since Woods — there's that name again — in 2006 and 2007 to win at least five times on the PGA Tour in consecutive years.

 All 30 players at East Lake can win the $10 million first-place check.
 The field includes Harry Hall, the only player who played his way into the top 30 on Sunday, and even that was tense.
 Hall made bogey on the par-5 16th — the easiest hole on the course — and then went long and left at the 17th.
 He also chipped in for birdie and was safe going up the 18th.